OpenReferralUK/human-services/Jolt/readme.txt

   }
 ]

-This copies in only the standard attributes and the organization, service and service_taxonomy tables to produce this output: https://github.com/OpenReferralUK/human-services/blob/master/Jolt/Jolt/output.json
+This spec copies in only the standard attributes and the organization, service and service_taxonomy tables to produce this output: https://github.com/OpenReferralUK/human-services/blob/master/Jolt/Jolt/output.json